2025-07-23

 When I often mention that I have sympathy towards the Dutch culture, because the Dutch is cultured, cultivated, even elegant, I happened to come across an Instagram profile of someone who shows exactly that.

 And it’s not just about Dutch elegance.
 She also touches on other things why I have smile when I thinking about the Dutch culture.
+On other side, she also protect German values by many streams.

 Here are examples: